Tap to Read ➤

 Yellowstone Supervolcano, USA

-Today the Yellowstone caldera is filled with water to form the Yellowstone Lake.
+Today, the Yellowstone caldera is filled with water, forming lake.

 Toba, Indonesia